spatie/laravel-morph-map-generator/README.md

 ![Check & fix styling](https://github.com/spatie/laravel-morph-map-generator/workflows/Check%20&%20fix%20styling/badge.svg)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-morph-map-generator.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-morph-map-generator)

 With this package, you shouldn't worry about forgetting to add models to your application's morph map.
 Each model will autoregister itself in the morph map.
-The only thing you should do is implementing the `getMorphClass` method on your models like this:
+The only thing you should do is implementing the `HasMorphMap` interface and add a `getMorphClass` method on models:

 ```php
 use Illuminate\Database\Eloquent\Model;